txt/ase23/docs/software2.md

 # The subject: ethical Automated SE

+This fall, we take a bet on the future and study what might happen to software engineering _after_ the age of bracket matching is over.

+Astronomers use lens and junior astronomers have to study all the theory and details about lens in order to build and maintain good lens.
+- but once the lens are built, astronomers look through them to learn more about the universe around us.
+- In 21<sup>st</sup> century, the "universe around us" is everything that is controlled and mediated by software.
+- Which is quite a lot.
+  - Software mediates everything
+  - Down to the pacemakers that control the beating of our heart.
+- So once we've done with bracket matching, what's next?
+How can/should we use software tools to explore the world around us?

+Our automated tools lets us explore the world better
+- so lets explore it for good.
+- In this class, your goal as automated software engineers
+  - Use your tools to find better options

+Using data mining and/or optimizers and/or theorem drovers
+- generate more choices
+- select the ones that satisfy local, and competing, biases
+- empowering more people to have more control over their world

+Ethics!

 |                                              Freeman Dyson                                              |                                          Will Rogers                                          |                                           Pablo Picasso                                            |                                                            Susan Sontag                                                            |
 |:-------------------------------------------------------------------------------------------------------:|:---------------------------------------------------------------------------------------------:|:--------------------------------------------------------------------------------------------------:|:----------------------------------------------------------------------------------------------------------------------------------:|
 |          Technology without morality is barbarous;<br>morality without technology is impotent.          |      It isn't what we don't know that gives us trouble, it's what we know that ain't so.      |                    Computers are stupid... they only give us answers[^picasso].                    |                                 The only interesting answers are those that destroy the questions.                                 |